RochanaGodigamuwa/E-Commerce-Shopping-Manager/README.md

 Westminster Shopping Manager.
 (Java,JavaSwing)

+This is a E-Commerce Platform for Managers and Users.
-An online shopping system enabling managers to add products for sale and providing users with a JavaSwing-based graphical interface for browsing and purchasing items added by managers.
+An online shopping system enabling managers to add products for sale into the Shop from the Stock  and providing Users with a  graphical user interface for browsing and purchasing these items added by managers.
+  *The GUI for the Users is made using JavaSwing.